pulp/pulp/docs/user-guide/glossary.rst

     ISO Date format that is able to specify an optional number of recurrences, an optional start time, and a time interval.
 More information can be found :ref:`in the conventions section of this guide <date-and-time>`.

-  node
-    A Pulp node is a Pulp server that has either a parent or child relationship to another Pulp server.
-Parent nodes provide content to child nodes.
-Child nodes consume content from a parent node as registered :term:`consumers <consumer>`.

   registration
     The association of a :term:`consumer` to a Pulp server.
 Once registered,